Early Germanic culture: Symbols

 There were many symbols of importance in early Germanic culture, including the sun cross and the swastika.
 Such symbols are attested from the Nordic Bronze Age up to the Viking Age.

 Patterns of thought

 Early Germanic society was characterized by a rigorous code of ethics, which above all valued trust, loyalty and courage.
-The attainment of honor, fame and recognition was a primary ambition.
-Independence and individuality was highly emphasized.
-This emphasis largely prevented the emergence of a unified Germanic state.
 The environment in which the Germanic peoples emerged, notably their attachment to the forest and the sea, played a major role in shaping such values.
 Germanic literature is filled with scorn for characters who failed to live the Germanic ideals.

 Although Germanic society was highly stratified between leaders, freemen and slaves, their culture still emphasized equality.
 On occasion, the freemen of the tribe would overrule the decisions of their own leaders.

 Law

 Common elements of Germanic society can be deduced both from Roman historiography and comparative evidence from the Early Medieval period.

 Kingship

 A main element uniting Germanic societies was kingship, in origin a sacral institution combining the functions of military leader, high priest, lawmaker and judge.
 Germanic monarchy was elective; the king was elected by the free men from among eligible candidates of a family (OE cynn) tracing their ancestry to the tribe's divine or semi-divine founder.
 Under the influence of the Roman Empire, the power of Germanic kings over their own people increased throughout the centuries, partially because mass-migrations of the time required more stern leadership.

-Caesar notes than in wartime, Germanic tribes would select a "magistrate" with supreme authority to wage war.
+Caesar notes that in wartime, Germanic tribes would select a "magistrate" with supreme authority to wage war.
 Those who refused to follow him were considered traitors, and were subjected to social isolation:

-When a nation either defends itself in war or wages it, magistrates are selected to be in charge of the war with power of life and death...
-Those unwilling to follow are thought as deserters and traitors and are no longer trusted in anything.